Fort Yukon, Alaska

-Fort Yukon (Gwichyaa Zheh in Gwichʼin) is a village in the Yukon-Koyukuk Census Area in the U.S. state of Alaska, straddling the Arctic Circle.
+Fort Yukon (Gwichyaa Zheh) is a village in the Yukon-Koyukuk Census Area in the U.S. state of Alaska, straddling the Arctic Circle.
 The population, predominantly Gwichʼin Alaska Natives, was 428 at the 2020 census, down from 595 in 2000.

 Fort Yukon was the hometown of the late Alaska Congressman Don Young.
 Served by Fort Yukon Airport, it is also known for having the record highest temperature in Alaska.

 History

 This area north of the Arctic Circle was occupied for thousands of years by cultures of indigenous people and in historic times by the Gwich’in people.
 Gwichʼyaa Zhee means "House on the Flats" in Gwichʼin.

 What became the village of Fort Yukon developed from a trading post, Fort Yukon, established by Alexander Hunter Murray of the Hudson's Bay Company, on June 25, 1847.
 Murray drew numerous sketches of fur trade posts and of people and wrote the Journal of the Yukon, 1847–48, which gave valuable insight into the culture of the Gwich’in at the time.
 While the post was in Russian America, the Hudson's Bay Company continued to trade there until the American traders expelled it in 1869, following the Alaska Purchase when the Alaska Commercial Company took over the post.

 During the Klondike Gold Rush, in the winter of 1897-1898, Fort Yukon received two hundred prospectors from Dawson City, which was short of supply.
 A post office was established on July 12, 1898, with John Hawksly as its first postmaster.
 The settlement suffered over the following decades as a result of several infectious disease epidemics and a 1949 flood.

 During the 1950s, the United States Air Force established a base and radar station at Fort Yukon; the town was officially incorporated in 1959.
 Since the late 20th century, due in part to its extreme northerly location and its proximity to Fairbanks, it has become a minor tourist destination.

 On February 7, 1984, a Terrier Malemute-type sounding rocket, with a maximum altitude of 310 mi, was launched from Fort Yukon.